 Unless at least one of the parties requests otherwise, we will not conduct an initial conference call as described in the Office Patent Trial Practice Guide, 77 Fed.
 Reg.
 48,756, 48,765-66 (Aug.
 14, 2012).
+The parties must request an initial conference call if either party is aware of any conflicts or concerns with DUE DATE 7 set forth in the Appendix of this Scheduling Order.
 Any request for an initial conference call must be made no later than 25 days after the institution of trial.